usnistgov/literature-survey-tools/troj-ai-search/README.md

 * language_model/arXiv-cs-lc-backward.pt
 * language_model/arXiv-cs-lc-forward.pt

-These files will be made available as using the GitHub release mechanism in a compressed archive file that should be unarchived into the installation directory.
+These files are too large (about 3.0 GB) to made available using the GitHub release mechanism.
+We will investigate alternate means to provide them.
+Future updates to this repository will include code to generate them.

 ## Usage